 Figure 4.
-Location of Western Comal Territory Boundaries and Surrounding GCDs

-In 1999, the Southeast Trinity GCD was one of three temporary districts created by Chapter 1330, Acts of the 76th Legislature, Regular Session.
-The boundaries of the Southeast Trinity GCD included the Hill Country PGMA portion of Comal County.
-The three temporary districts were not authorized to hold elections, adopt management plans, levy taxes, issue bonds, or alter their boundaries unless they were subsequently ratified by the Legislature in 2001 and confirmed by the voters.
+Location of Western Comal Territory Boundaries and Adjacent GCDs not authorized to hold elections, adopt management plans, levy taxes, issue bonds, or alter their boundaries unless they were subsequently ratified by the Legislature in 2001 and confirmed by the voters.
 The creation of the Southeast Trinity GCD was ratified by Chapters 966 and 1335, Acts of the 77th Legislature, Regular Session, 2001, subject to confirmation by the voters.
-In November 2001, creation of the Southeast Trinity GCD in the western Comal territory and a tax proposition of \$0.07 per \$100 valuation were defeated (Table 1).
+In November 2001, creation of the Southeast Trinity GCD in the western Comal territory and a tax proposition of \$0.02 per \$100 valuation were defeated (Table 1).
 The Southeast Trinity GCD was dissolved and its enabling Acts repealed effective June 20, 2003 (Chapter 666, 78th Legislature, Regular Session, 2003).